Skyscanner/slate/source/includes/_cars_carsHome.md

 ### currency

 The desired currency for the page.
 Examples: GBP, EUR, USD
+Please try to avoid using `locale`, `market` and `currency`, as these values will be governed by Skyscanner market detection logic on the Skyscanner site.
+If you believe you need to use these, please discuss with your account manager.

 `currency`